 Communities without safe tap water need resources to rebuild damaged infrastructure - to a standard that makes our water systems more resilient in the face of future threats.
-While this rebuilding takes place, there are options besides bottled water to make sure that people have access to clean water for drinking and sanitation - ranging from small treatment systems to bulk water distribution.147 entering the food chain.154 A 2013 study showed that fish suffered liver toxicity from ingesting plastics pollution.155 A 2014 University of Ghent study estimated that regular human mussel and oyster consumers ingest between 1,800 to 11,000 microparticles of plastic annually.156 By 2012, nearly two-thirds of seabird species had ingested plastic and had plastic debris in their organs, which can cause gut blockages and organ damage.157
+While this rebuilding takes place, there are options besides bottled water to make sure that people have access to clean water for drinking and sanitation - ranging from small treatment systems to bulk water distribution.

-1960 and 2015, 79 percent of which (about 14 trillion pounds) has accumulated in landfills or the natural environment, including in our oceans.151 In the Pacific Ocean, a "plastic soup" dubbed the "Great Pacific garbage patch" circulates among four ocean currents - it is the world's largest dump.152 High concentrations of plastics pollution are also reaching the Arctic Ocean.153
+1960 and 2015, 79 percent of which (about 14 trillion pounds) has accumulated in landfills or the natural environment, including in our oceans.
+In the Pacific Ocean, a "plastic soup" dubbed the "Great Pacific garbage patch" circulates among four ocean currents - it is the world's largest dump.
+High concentrations of plastics pollution are also reaching the Arctic Ocean.